MntRushmore/mentalhealthbot/mental-health-bot/README.md

 - Conversations are stored in memory only (not persisted to disk)
 - Sessions expire after 1 hour of inactivity
-- No data is sent to external servers except OpenAI API
+- No data is sent to external servers except Hack Club AI proxy
+- The AI model (Qwen 3.5 32B) is privacy-conscious and secure
 - Consider implementing encryption for production use

 ### Ethical Guidelines